geudde/attic-chest/pages/13.reference/01.porden/docs.md

 A sable scarf declared her inward woe.

-The Knight, in prime of youthful vigour, joined Undaunted courage, and a courteous mind ; 20
+The Knight, in prime of youthful vigour, joined Undaunted courage, and a courteous mind; 20

 Black were his arms — the painting on his shield
-The strange occasion of their grief revealed :
+The strange occasion of their grief revealed:
 Lo ! on the foamy ocean's shingly sands,
 Reft of her Veil, a weeping damsel stands,
 Beside a yawning gulf a Gnome appears,
-Who waves the ravished veil and mocks her tears ; While forms ethereal lightly float in air,
+Who waves the ravished veil and mocks her tears;
+While forms ethereal lightly float in air,
 And weep in pity o'er the injured fair.
 An azure marge the pictured forms enrolFd,
-Where shine these haughty words embost in gold : 30
+Where shine these haughty words embost in gold: 30
 " Proud Gnome, the veil to me, thy rival,

 yield,